East Indian Lemongrass Seeds - (Cymbopogon flexuosus)

 This aromatic grass has clumped, bulbous stems becoming leaf blades widely used in Thai cuisine, with a distinct lemon flavor.

 A densely tufted perennial with thick stems, lemongrass grows readily in almost any soil.
 This tropical perennial can be grown as an annual, or dug up and overwintered indoors.
+Lemongrass contains the same volatile oil as lemon rind, and so the stems impart a fresh, clean, citrussy flavor.

 The origin of lemongrass is unknown, but it possibly originated in southern India and Sri Lanka.